As summer turns to autumn, harvest time returns and with it, the annual celebrations culminating in fall festivals across Long Island.

-Arts and crafts, magicians, music, pony rides and face painting!
-Now this is one great time indeed!
-Wildwood State Park, Hulse Landing Rd., Wading River. parks.ny.gov/parks/68 $8 parking, free with Empire Pass.
+Arts and crafts, magicians, music, petting zoo, pony rides and face painting!
+A great time indeed!
+Wildwood State Park, Hulse Landing Rd., Wading River. www.nysparks.com $10 parking, free with Empire Pass.
 11 a.m.-4 p.m.
 Sept.
-27.
+26.

 Festival by the Sea